kembrick/phpEmailSender/README.md

 # phpEmailSender
 Simple code to send email with on fly edited picture.

+There are three variants:
+* embedded picture (img src with inline base64)
+* attached picture
-Two variants: with embedded picture and attached picture.
+* embedded related picture